This post was most recently updated on March 2, 2022.

 What are initial claims?

 Initial claims are the number of new applications filed by individuals seeking UI benefits—one indication of the health of the job market.
-In early April 2020, initial claims for UI benefits surged to roughly 6.2 million in a single week—their largest level on record—because some workplaces were shut by lockdown measures put in place to slow the spread of coronavirus.
+In early April 2020, initial claims for UI benefits surged to roughly 6.2 million in a single week—their largest level on record—because workplaces were shut by lockdown measures put in place to slow the spread of coronavirus.
 The previous high was 695,000 claims filed the week ending October 2, 1982.

 Who pays for unemployment insurance?